"Optimizing RTL Simulation Performance by Reducing Simulation Activities"

 3.3.
 Register Description

 Registers use shared variables for their inputs and outputs.
-Figure 5 shows the description of the instruction_unit of Parwan for the reduced-activity and synthesizable RTL descriptions.
+Figure 5 shows the description of the

 Figure 5 shows that in the reduced activity description the clock signal is eliminated and the register is only sensitive to the control load input.
 Since this signal is a toggling signal, a conditional statement for checking the logic level of this signal is also eliminated.
 In the process statement of the register description, a variable assignment assigns values of the input bus to the output lines of the register.